 There was never a shortage of quotes to read and amazing pictures to see.
 I wanted to support my fellow content creators and business owners, so I tried to like, comment, share, and do all the things that I knew would help their accounts survive and grow, for every person I could.

 But the longer I was on there, the more disconnected and drained I felt.
+And this was true despite the fact that I only follow people who post uplifting content.
 In essence, I was no longer present.

 My biggest resistance to making the break more permanent was fear and my ego.